-There is no point is stating that the standard of care, skill and diligence expected of a trustee is that which a trustee would exercise.
+There is little to be gained by stating that the standard of care, skill and diligence expected of a (superannuation) trustee is that which a prudent (superannuation) trustee would exercise.
 If the policy intent were to raise the standard then we submit that it would be preferable to refer to a "prudent person of business".
 This was the recommendation of the Cooper Review and was supported by the Peak Consultative Group in its report to Government.

-In addition to being circular, use of the term "superannuation trustee", which is defined in subsection 52(3) in similar terms to the definition of superannuation entity director in sub-section 29VO(3), sets that degree of care, skill and diligence to the standard expected of a professional trustee, even if the trustee is not a professional.
-While this may be appropriate with respect to funds which offer a MySuper product, we query whether this is the case with respect to all superannuation entities?
+Further, use of the term "superannuation trustee", which is defined in sub-section 52(3) in similar terms to the definition of superannuation entity director in sub-section 29VO(3), sets that degree of care, skill and diligence to the standard expected of a professional trustee, even if the trustee is not a professional.
+While this may be appropriate with respect to funds which offer a MySuper product, we query whether this is the case with respect to all superannuation entities.